 In general Zhu Sha's main actions are as follows: "Calms the spirit and Heart.
 Stops convulsions.
 Clears Heat and toxins."

-In the context of Tian Wang Bu Xin Dan, it is used because it anchors the Mind and calms wayward emotions.
+In the context of Tian Wang Bu Xin Dan, it is used because it anchors and calms the wayward Mind.

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Tian Wang Bu Xin Dan is used by TCM practitioners to treat five different patterns which we describe below.
+As such Tian Wang Bu Xin Dan is used by TCM practitioners to treat six different patterns which we describe below.

 But before we delve into these patterns here is an overview of the Western conditions they're commonly associated with: